 Furthermore, to make certain your hiring process speaks to today’s top talent, you need to get your complete communication strategy up to speed.
 Start by checking your communication tools for ease of use for both your team and candidates and customization.
 The ability to quickly access talent and empower them to easily reach you with their questions and concerns is a game-changer in the candidate experience.

 Proof of a successful communication process is building valuable and meaningful connections with candidates.
 Applicants want to feel authentic interest from recruiters and members of your hiring team.
-Establishing a personal connection in the hiring process sets you on track for securing more engaged and committed employees.
+Establishing a personal connection in the hiring process sets you on track to securing more engaged and committed employees.

-If you’re rushing candidates through the hiring process to fill roles quickly, you’re missing important opportunities to connect potential new hires to your company values, mission, and culture.
+If you’re rushing candidates through the hiring process to fill roles quickly, you’re missing important opportunities to connect potential new hires to your company’s values, mission, and culture.
 This is most evident if you’re experiencing high turnover in new hires or low levels of employee engagement.
 Unfortunately, your hiring process can be to blame because you may be giving candidates the wrong impression about your company before they join your team.

 Your hiring process may also suffer from disengaged candidates, poor candidate experience, and low offer acceptance rates if talent doesn’t feel they can connect in interviews.
 Assessing your ability to effectively make valuable connections with candidates seems more personal than turning to your hiring metrics.
-However, this data is a strong indicator of how your communication strategy is working and whether your employer branding and interview process accurately projects your company and culture.
+However, this data is a strong indicator of how your communication strategy is working and whether your employer branding and interview process accurately project your company and culture.

 This checkpoint is a given.
 Your hiring process needs to be fair, and you take great strides toward creating an unbiased interview process by crafting valuable structured interview questions and evaluation criteria.

 Knowing your team has made every effort to keep assessments fair, however, is not enough.
 Candidates need to recognize they’ve entered a fair hiring process.
-This boosts their confidence in their ability to compete for your open roles, and establishes trust in your hiring team.
+This boosts their confidence in their ability to compete for your open roles and establishes trust in your hiring team.
 They are also more likely to believe by joining your team, they will continue to experience equal opportunities for advancement and equitable pay.

 For candidates to see your hiring process as fair, establish consistency between interviews.
 Top talent frequently looks to candidate reviews or connects with current employees to prepare for interviews.
 If your job interviews run the gamut, candidates are inclined to believe your hiring process is disorganized and biased.